batinicaz/oci-core/README.md

 Core configuration to set up an oracle cloud free tier account.

-Built to only use free tier but with a fully activated account to enable use of additional free services like image scanning and custom images.
+Built to only use free tier but with a fully activated account to enable use of additional free services like NGW, image scanning and custom images.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements